adamtiger/ai/README.md

 [Deep Reinforcement Learning with Double Q-learning](https://arxiv.org/abs/1509.06461)

 In this case three games are examined: Breakout, Freeway and Riverraid.
 The environment is given by OpenAi gym, the neural network was built with Keras.
-The project is in-progress.
+The code was tested on only CPU but in the near future it will be tested on GPU as well.

 ## MountainCar